Meriipu/multicorrupt64/README.md

 Makes finding interesting byte regions inside rom easier.

-(moving/cascading mupen64plus across screen as of now requires a patched
+(moving/cascading mupen64plus across screen does not seem to require the patched mupen version that accepts a --position x,y parameter after all;
-mupen version that accepts a --position x,y parameter)
+there is an environment-variable SDL_VIDEO_WINDOW_POS=x,y that works the same way in the upstream version of mupen64plus-ui-console)

 Despite the output directory being named ramdisk, it does not really have to
 be one, but just for clarity for my own sake.